paul-caron/EpicCanvas/README.md

 * gl.TEXTURE_CUBE_MAP_POSITIVE_Z
 * gl.TEXTURE_CUBE_MAP_NEGATIVE_Z

-# Loading 3D Model
+# Loading OBJ 3D Model
-3D models can be loaded in the EpicCanvas using this method:
+OBJ 3D models can be loaded in the EpicCanvas using this method:
 * loadObj(url): this is an async method that will load the obj model into the EpicCanvas.models array.

 Supported models are only .obj files with triangular faces only.